ninjaaron/xonsh-quickstart/README.rst

 to be productive with xonsh.
 The goal of this guide is to allow you to become productive as quickly as possible in the interactive prompt, which is accomplished by omitting a lot of details.
 Refer to the official documentation for more information if you need it.
+I have another tutorial on `administrative scripting with Python`_ which is complementary to this on in many ways, in that it shows how to do a lot of common shell tasks in native Python.

 This page will also not teach any Python.
 If you want to use Xonsh and don't know Python, you're going to need that.
 Try the `official tutorial`_.
-I may at some point write a Python  uickstart guide, but I wouldn't hold your breath.
+I may at some point write a Python quickstart guide, but I wouldn't hold your breath.

 Also, one warning: It's a bad idea to set xonsh as your default shell